-- Begin the lesson with a discussion.
-Ask students to explain what recycling is, what they think happens to the recyclables after they are thrown into a recycling bin, and why it's important to recycle. - Show Take Care of Texas-The 3 R's of Recycling video to answer these questions and to show them how the recycling process works. - 3.
+- 1. Begin the lesson with a discussion.
+Ask students to explain what recycling is, what they think happens to the recyclables after they are thrown into a recycling bin, and why it's important to recycle. - Use the Introduction and the SciGirls: Going Green video to answer these questions and to show them how the recycling process works. - 3.
 After the video, tell them that recycling programs sometimes accept different materials. - a.
-Create an anchor chart for the 3 R's.
-Under each R, write down the material students think can be recycled, reduced, and reused. - If desired, use the TCEQ Recycling Infographic as an example of the materials that are commonly accepted by local governments and waste haulers.
+As an example, tell them what materials they can recycle at their school. - b.
+If desired, use the TCEQ Recycling Infographic as an example of the materials that are commonly accepted by local governments and waste haulers.